happycarboo/ScubaDivingSales/ScubaDivingApp/README.md

 - **Visitor Pattern**: For implementing operations on products without modifying their classes
 - **Facade Pattern**: For simplifying complex subsystem interactions

+### Firebase Integration

+This app integrates with Firebase Firestore for real-time data storage and retrieval.
+The implementation follows SOLID principles:

+- **Single Responsibility Principle**: Separate classes for Firebase service and repository operations
+- **Open/Closed Principle**: Repositories can be extended without modification
+- **Liskov Substitution Principle**: Interfaces and implementations are substitutable
+- **Interface Segregation Principle**: Small, focused interfaces with specific responsibilities
+- **Dependency Inversion Principle**: High-level modules depend on abstractions

 ## Project Structure

 ```